 Bentonite Clay Relief for Skin Conditions

 Blend 1 part Bentonite to 2 parts water, and apply to the skin as a clay pack.
 Bacteria and toxins living on the surface of the skin & within pores are drawn out, and bound to the clay.
 Keep the pack on for about 20 minutes before removing with warm water.
 For facials, apply a clay mask once or twice per week for best results.
-This helps to prevent ,and reduce skin conditions such as pimples, blotches, and infections, and to relieve eczema, psoriasis or dermatitis.
+This helps to prevent adverse skin conditions.

 Skin Poultice for Bites/Burns/Cuts/Stings

 Blend Bentonite Clay with water to a ratio of 1:1 or 1:2 and apply to the effective area, covering with a bandage or gauze, leaving it to draw toxins, and help heal the skin.
 Change every 2-3hrs.